Marc Rich: Legacy

 Glencore International AG was a corporate successor to "Marc Rich + Co AG."
 At the end of 1993, Rich lost control of the company when a disastrous attempt to corner the world zinc market led to a number of the Rich Boys insisting he give up his majority stake.
 After a management buyout, Marc Rich + Co was renamed Glencore on 1 September 1994.
 Ivan Glasenberg was appointed chief executive in 2002.
 Glencore merged in 2013 with Xstrata (formerly Südelektra Holding AG) to become Glencore Xstrata, headquartered in Baar, Switzerland.
 Until the 2011 Glencore IPO, and the Glencore/Xstrata merger of 2013, Glencore was run as a private partnership.
 Following the merger, Glencore's website says that the company was founded in 1974 as Marc Rich + Co AG, and also refers to the management buyout from Marc Rich in 1993.

-In 2001, the Zug based Crown Resources AG, which is associated with Alfa Group, merged with the Zug based Marc Rich & Co.
-Investment AG (MRI), which is the Swiss based commodities trading arm of the Marc Rich Holding company, to create a commodities trading house.
+In 2001, the Zug based Crown Resources AG, which is associated with Alfa Group, merged with the Zug-based Marc Rich & Co.
+Investment AG (MRI), which is the Swiss-based commodities trading arm of the Marc Rich Holding company, to create a commodities trading house.

 Trafigura Beheer BV, based in Netherlands, is another corporate successor, though not ever owned or directly managed by Rich.
 It was created in March 1993, the name acquired from an existing company registered in Amsterdam.
-Its founding partners, alongside Claude Dauphine, were former Marc Rich top brass.
+Its founding partners, alongside Claude Dauphin, were former Marc Rich top brass.
 Trafigura AG is now the main office, and is located in Geneva, Switzerland.